-Coccidiosis in dogs is caused by tiny single-cell organisms & can be especially dangerous in young puppies.
+Coccidiosis in dogs is caused by tiny intestinal parasites.

-Coccidia infection is caused by intestinal parasites, but these aren't worms, they're actually tiny, single-cell organisms that are too small to be seen by the naked eye.
+Coccidia parasites aren't worms, they're actually tiny, single-cell organisms that are too small to be seen by the naked eye.

-This disease is most dangerous to young puppies whose immune systems are weakened either by another type of illness, or stress.
+Coccidiosis is most dangerous to young puppies whose immune systems are weak due to another illness, poor overall health, unsanitary environment or stress.

-This is why Coccidiosis is often seen in pups who have recently left their momma and siblings and come into a new home.
+This is why it's often seen in pups who have recently left their momma and siblings and come into a new home.

-The stress of all the changes in their lives, perhaps combined with the exposure to other bacteria, parasites or infections, weakens their immune systems and allows the Coccidia organisms to grow, flourish and make the puppy sick.
+The stress of all the changes in their lives, perhaps combined with the exposure to other bacteria, parasites or infections, weakens their immune systems and allows the Coccidia organisms to grow, flourish and make the little Fido or Fifi sick.

 Your pup might get sick because his immune response takes a nose-dive due to stress, or some other illness, or he might 'catch' Coccidiosis from another infected dog or animal.

-periods.
-If your pup eats either the infected stools or the soil around/under them he gets sick himself.
+If Fido eats either the infected stools, or the soil around/under them, he's likely to get sick.

-The Coccidiosis symptom you're most likely to notice first is repeated, watery, smelly diarrhea.
+If Fido has coccidiosis, the symptom you're most likely to notice first is the diarrhea.